ErpNetDocs/dev/topics/table-api/index.md

    =OData.Feed(baseURL & "/tableapi/odata/Inv_Transactions?$filter=Document_Reference/Void eq false and Document_Reference/State ge 30", null, [Implementation="2.0"])
    ```

    This filtering is similar to the one in step 2, the only difference being a reference to the field by which we will filter.
-You can define the names of the fields pointing to reference tables as shown in Screenshot 3.
+You can define the names of the fields pointing to reference tables as shown in picture 3.
 In order to support filtering by reference, this needs to be explicitly documented in the **Table model** documentation.

 6. Filter by fields from tables present in the Owner Tables Hierarchy list.